Looking for tips for new YouTubers? I’ve got you!

 I live in the North of England and lighting here is… challenging.
 It is often overcast, and my house is quite dark, without lots of big windows.
 I suspect most people in this country have similar challenges.

-If you want to get that professional look to your videos, you will need to invest in some lighting.
+If you want to get that professional look to your videos, then one of my best tips for new YouTubers is that to invest in some lighting.
 I’m going to share the IDEAL set-up, and how to manage if you don’t want to go quite that far.

 The ideal lighting for vlogging is to use three lights – a key light, a backlight, and a fill light.